alexhan355/learn-github/README.md

-i have downloaded the desktop version of Github. this is my first repo.
+Today I added a note on a feature branch. i have downloaded the desktop version of Github. this is my first repo.
 I will practice Github basics# learn-github